Dispatcher accused of hanging up on Buffalo supermarket shooting call is fired - NewsBreak

 The dispatcher’s union, the Civil Service Employees Association, said Thursday it had ensured that disciplinary due process provisions were “followed fairly and appropriately here.”

 The dispatcher told The Buffalo News late last month she was sorry about what the caller went through during the shooting, adding that more facts would come out at the hearing.
-A message was left Thursday at a possible phone number for her.911 dispatcher on leave, accused of hanging up on caller during Buffalo shooting
+A message was left Thursday at a possible phone number for her.Tulsa mass shooting victims remembered

 The 18-year-old white gunman accused in the mass killing pleaded not guilty Thursday to hate-motivated domestic terrorism and other charges.
 A prosecutor called the evidence against him overwhelming.